1st Time DUI, DUI News

 Defending Against a First DUI Charge

 If you have been charged with a first DUI offense, it’s essential to understand that there are defenses available to you.
+Here is our Top 10 Defenses List.
 Some common defenses used in DUI cases include the following:

 1. Lack of Probable Cause: The police must have a valid reason for stopping your vehicle, such as a traffic violation or suspicion of DUI.
 If they did not have probable cause, your charges may be dismissed.